Beretta Nano Review: It is not very good….

 Beretta Nano Background

-Beretta has a history of making great pistols.
-The 92-series served well in both the United States armed forces, as well as others overseas.
-The 70-series were used by spies, assassins, and air marshals around the globe.
-The 80-series married Beretta’s various safety/decocker options to a compact frame in .380 ACP or .32 ACP.
-But there was no striker fired polymer frame model in their catalog, and that was the wave of the future.
+As a lifelong gun nerd, I can attest to Beretta’s long history of making great pistols.
+Their 92-series served well in both the United States armed forces, as well as others overseas.
+The 70-series was used by spies, assassins, and air marshals around the globe.
+The 80-series married Beretta’s various safety/de-cocker options to a compact frame in .380 ACP or .32 ACP.
+But there was no striker-fired polymer frame model in their catalog, and that was the wave of the future.

 Ruger American Pistol Features